-Academic matters - Advisement is conducted at the discretion of course instructors as needed for support and in academic achievement and mastery of course content.
+- Academic Advisement is conducted at the discretion of course instructors, or students, as needed for support and in pursuit of mastery of course content.
 Students may request individual academic advisement and counseling at any time as the need arises.
-The instructor

-- may initiate an Individual Education Plan (IEP) with clearly stated objectives and goals if the level of academic achievement is deficient. - Behavioral matters The recognition of behavioral concerns by faculty, is reported to the Health Sciences Administrator.
+The instructor may initiate an Individual Education Plan (IEP) with clearly stated objectives and goals if the level of academic achievement is deficient. - Affective Performance Appraisal All students will receive an Affective Performance Appraisal three times at scheduled intervals throughout the program; one at the end of Term 1, another at the end of Term 2, and finally at the end of Term 3.
+This is a one-on-one advisement meeting with one of the program officials. - Behavioral The recognition of behavioral concerns by faculty, is reported to the Health Sciences Administrator.
 The student is requested to meet for advisement and counseling with the Program Director, faculty member and/or other appropriate program or clinical official.
 The faculty provides support in resolving the reported behavior.
-If the behavior is such that it violates program policy and standards, corrective action may be initiated up to and including dismissal (see Conduct Standards). - School Counselors Students are encouraged visit a School Counselor in our Student Services Department at any time.
+If the behavior is such that it violates program policy and standards, corrective action may be initiated up to and including dismissal (see Conduct Standards). - Clinical At the end of every six-week rotation, students receive a formal evaluation from the appropriate Clinical Preceptor rating the student's level of competency and performance outcomes.
+The evaluation criteria are structured to foster continual refinement of the competencies achieved and overall clinical performance from the first year through the second.
+Students will demonstrate enhanced performance in a variety of situations and patient conditions.
+Upon review of individual evaluations, the student may request advisement with the Clinical Coordinator.
+Likewise, the Clinical Coordinator may initiate an advisement meeting with the student as deemed necessary. - School Counselors Students are encouraged to visit a School Counselor in our Student Services Department at any time.